rqthomas/CH4cast/README.md

 First - a few things to note.

+If you use these forecasts as an example for a paper, poster, presentation, teaching, etc. please acknowledge this work using the DOI.
+The DOI for this script is:

+Because the forecasts are designed to be probabilistic and randomly pull from different parameter estimates and driver data values, you WILL obtain different results if you run CH4cast multiple times.

 THESE FORECASTS ARE ONLY APPLICABLE TO THE UPSTREAM TRANSECT IN FALLING CREEK RESERVOIR!
 See McClure et al., 2020 for more details about the transect.

 Again, CH4cast currently cannot be run for another freshwater ecosystem.
 However, we are currently working on adapting a mechanisitic model (HIMELLI) to be run through a similar forecast framework so it can be scalable to more systems and run on shorter time scales.
 The goal of CH4cast is to show you that CH4 ebullition, a highly uncertatin efflux from freshwater ecosystems, can in fact be predicted really well when it is integrated into a forecasting workflow!

 Here are the basic requirements to run CH4cast